danieltjw/aifutures/README.md

 - If solar + battery storage is in a similar ballpark with traditional nuclear fission technology
     - in terms of cost effectiveness of baseload energy needs
     - Solar + battery will be preferred due to the lower Possibility Space cost

 ---

+### __How likely will AGI be kind to us?__

+Human treatment of animals have change drastically from the past.
+Humans in the past, lived in fear of scarcity could not afford to not exploit animals.
+In the present with less scarcity, we tend to choose to be kinder to animals.

+If this trend continues, friendly human-like AGI that is highly productive and less fearful of scarcity will likely have an even greater capacity for kindness then present day humans.

+---